luc-github/esp3d.io/src/content/esp3d-tft/v1.x/documentation/api/conventions.md

 weight = 4
 +++

+{{% notice style="info"  %}}
-This document is a receipe of conventions that may not be currently already implemented, but will be from now, current code will be updated according to it before beta state.
+This document is a receipe of conventions that may not be currently implemented yet, but will be from now, current code will be updated according to it before beta state.
+{{% /notice %}}

 Style should be also applied also